fawda123/PBmod/efdc_inst.md

 This is the master EFDC input file.
 It contains several 'cards', not all of which must be updated for a new model.
 The following notes those that must be changed or verified using a new grid and/or input data.

+* Card 7: Simulation time steps.
+NTC is the number of reference time steps in the entire simulation, where the reference time step TREF is on card 8.
+For example, if NTC = 60, and TREF is 86400, the reference time is one day (in seconds), so the total simulation is sixty days.
+NTSPTC describes the number of time steps per reference time period.
+For example, if TREF is 86400 and NTSPTC is 8640, the time step is ten seconds (8640 * 10 = 86400).

+* Card 8: Additional time parameters including reference time period (TREF) and start time for output files (TBEGIN).

 * Card 9: Smoothing parameters, describes information about the grid.
 This can be copied from the EFDC file created with CVL grid.

 * Card 11: Grid roughness and depth.
 This card appears to be turned off with ISCO (card 9).